What Are the Drug Trafficking Penalties in Georgia?

 What Is the Minimum Sentence for Drug Trafficking?

 The minimum sentence for drug trafficking is five years.
-It is helpful to keep in mind that the sentences for drug trafficking vary based on the type of drug, the amount of that drug that is getting trafficked, and how many previous offenses an individual may have had.
-Drug trafficking does not only come with prison time but also large fines.
+It is helpful to keep in mind that the sentences for drug trafficking vary based on the type of drug, the amount of that drug that is being trafficked, and how many previous offenses an individual may have had.
+Drug trafficking does not only come with prison time but also with large fines.

 Can You Get Probation for Drug Trafficking in Georgia?